iq-motion-control/iq-module-communication-doc/docs/manual/manual_adc_interface.rst

 .. note::
 	Please note that the following *ADC Interface* testing was performed with a Fortiq-42 module.
 Your exact commands may change depending on the module in use.

 The ADC interface can also be accessed through Vertiq’s Python API.
-Through the API you gain read access to both the ADC’s read voltage and raw ADC value.
+Through the API you can read both the ADC’s read voltage and raw ADC value.
 To use the API, please use the following steps:

 #.
 If you have never used Vertiq's Python API, you must first set up your local computer to use the Python API using the instructions found at `Getting Started with Python <https://iqmotion.readthedocs.io/en/latest/langs/python.html>`_